stretto-editor/stretto/README.md

  * (Un)comment lines

 Stuffs that should be done :
- * Strenghten the test base (we love tests at Stretto)
+ * Strengthen the test base (we love tests at Stretto)
- * Get rid of Gocui dependency by developping a new GUI architecture
+ * Get rid of Gocui dependency by developing a new GUI architecture
  * Increase the gap between the buffer and the view in order to have a real tabulation and eventually syntax highlighting.
  * For the View, split SetView and create to functions.
 One for creation and initialization and an other one for updating fields.
- * Create logs and bug reports to easing the developpement
+ * Create logs and bug reports to easing the development
  * Take all actions into account in Undo/Redo
- * Use the highlighting for next occurence or matching piece
+ * Use the highlighting for next occurrence or matching piece
  * Migrate to a graphical interface
  * Use a cache in case of crash
  * Separate the navigation from the cursor moves